Brandish (video game): Gameplay

 Brandish is a top-down view dungeon crawler game.
-The original version of the game uses mouse controls from a real-time overhead view, where the player can move the warrior character Ares (known as Varik in the English version) forward and backward, turn, strafe, and attack by clicking on boxes surrounding the player character.
+The original version of the game uses mouse controls from a real-time overhead view, where the player can move the warrior character Ares (known as Varik in the English version of the SNES port) forward and backward, turn, strafe, and attack by clicking on boxes surrounding the player character.
 The player's objective is to escape from a labyrinth of over 40 floors in 5 different areas such as the 'Ruins', 'Tower', 'Cave', 'Dark Zone', and 'Fortress', each filled with various monsters, traps and puzzles.

-Brandish: The Dark Revenant turns the game's female antagonist Dela Delon (known as Alexis in the English version) into an optional alternate player character.
-Dela, a magician, plays differently from the protagonist Ares the warrior.
+Brandish: The Dark Revenant turns the game's female antagonist Dela Delon (known as Alexis in the English version of the SNES port) into an optional alternate player character.
+Dela, a magician, plays differently from the protagonist, Ares the warrior.
 The game's "Dela Mode" is shorter (lasting about 10 hours as compared to some 20 hours with Ares) but harder than the main scenario.